ramaanathan/R_Packages/README.md

 ##  A Window into the R Packages mentioned at the R New-York Conference

-I attended the R New York Conference https://www.rstats.nyc on May 10 and May 11, 2019, which was packed with a number of wonderful presentations.
+I attended the R New York Conference https://www.rstats.nyc on May 10 and May 11, 2019.
+The conference was packed with a number of wonderful presentations.
 Many of the speakers were kind enough to share the R packages they used in the work they presented.
 I was familiar with a few of the packages but most were new to me.
 Here is a short summary of the different R packages that were mentioned by the different speakers in the conference.
+All the package names are linked to their documenation.
 The *Use Cases* here correspond to the examples used by the speakers.

 1.	**[tidyverse](https://www.tidyverse.org):** Collection of R packages designed for datascience
    * Speaker: Ludmilla Janda, Amplify